OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-18.md

 ## Luke 18:25

-Indeed, it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God.”
+Truly, it is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God.”

 ## Luke 18:26

-Those who heard this asked, “Who then can be saved?”
+Those listening asked, “Who then can be saved?”

 ## Luke 18:27